TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 ^^^^^^^^^^^^^^^^

 To go on installing your new TYPO3 site, you can use the advanced mode of the install tool.
-This allows you set up more details.
+This allows you to set up more details.
 This advanced installation is described here.

 First go to your site and enter the install tool ( `http://www.example.com/typo3/install